 10. Crafts anyone?

 Feeling crafty?
-If you have little ones this is a fun way to celebrate Thanksgiving.
+Here is a super fun Thanksgiving activity for little ones.
 There are 40 ideas over at CountryLiving.com that you may want to check out.

-I know that some of these free ideas are obvious, but after a year like this one, we all need a little remembering on what we can do.
+I know that some of these free ideas are obvious, however, we all need a little remembering of what we can do.
 Let’s make the best of this Thanksgiving by doing what we can!
 What’s even better is that you saved a lot of money and miles on the car.